Skip to content

 on

-Differential Amplifier Structure
+Differential Amplifier Circuit

 Without further ado, let's dive straight into it.
 Figure 1 illustrates the fundamental structure of a differential amplification circuit, comprising an operational amplifier and four peripheral matching resistors.
 This setup is commonly employed for current sensing or amplification of differential signals.
 However, differential amplifiers inherently come with several drawbacks.
 Without understanding these drawbacks, our circuit designs may be adversely affected.
 How many of these drawbacks do you know?